(close)

 These recordings relate to CHCMC in different ways...

-Includes a 1983 two-part ABC radio feature made by John Crawford, plus additional compositions by Plastic Platypus (Warren Burt and Ron Nagorcka) performing in the 1970s at various venues including CHCMC, included here because their music is not well represented in the main CHCMC archive.
+Includes a 1983 two-part ABC radio feature by John Crawford, plus additional compositions by Plastic Platypus (Warren Burt and Ron Nagorcka) performing in the mid 1970s at various venues, probably CHCMC too, included here because their music is not well represented in the main CHCMC archive.

 IndexArtist/sTitleDurationDate